Running a data generation job

 For a file connector workspace, the data generation job uses the configured generators for each file group to transform the data in the source files.
 The transformed data is used to create output files that correspond to the source files.

-Simple data generation process
+Subsetting data generation

-When subsetting is enabled, Tonic first identifies the tables and rows to include in the subset.
+When subsetting is enabled, Structural first identifies the tables and rows to include in the subset.
 It uses the configured table modes and generators to transform the data.
 It then writes the transformed data to the destination location.

 Required license: Professional or Enterprise

-After the initial data generation, Tonic runs an upsert job to add or update the appropriate records from the intermediate database to the destination database.
+After the initial data generation, Structural runs an upsert job to add or update the appropriate records from the intermediate database to the destination database.
 The upsert job only adds and updates records.
 It does not remove any records from previous data generation jobs.

-- 2.Run a regular data generation.
+2. Run a regular data generation.

 You use the Generate Data button at the top right of the workspace management view to start the data generation.